 (We think every company should).

-OUR 10 tips for choosing an English language school
+Choosing an English language school

 English classes or an English immersion holiday are a big investment of time and money, so research well.